-2. Pebble Beach (adjacent to Echo Valley)
+2. Pebble Beach (Echo Valley)

 This is a zero-depth sloped waterfront that reaches about 4 feet in depth.
-This site is often used for kayaking during the school year.
-During summer sessions, Singing Hills uses Pebble Beach for Swim Time and lunch.
+The shore and entry into the water are lined with smooth river rocks.
+Water shoes are strongly recommended at this site.
+During the summer season, this site is used for full-camp swim times as well as small group activities.
 There are no designated swim ropes at this waterfront.